- What is the accounts payable approval process?

 What you can do: Fraud prevention starts with robust internal controls, like restricting system access and separating duties.
 By ensuring no single person has end-to-end control over the invoice approval process, you safeguard your finances.

-Why it works: Segregation of duties prevents potential misuse of authority, while controlled access limits exposure to sensitive financial systems.
+Why it works: Segregation of duties in accounts payable prevents potential misuse of authority, while controlled access limits exposure to sensitive financial systems.
 This approach creates multiple checkpoints, minimizing the likelihood of errors or fraud slipping through.

 According to the ACFE, on average, fraud cases go undetected for about 12 months.
 Of the 43% uncovered through tips, more than half came from employees.
 This highlights the importance of proactive measures—fraud detection is valuable, but prevention through strong controls is even better.